olange/learning-graphql/README.md

 * [GraphQL API Reference › Main entry point](http://graphql.org/docs/api-reference-graphql/) Given a schema and request string, the `graphql` function lexes, parses, validates and executes a GraphQL request
 * [GraphQL API Reference › Type system](http://graphql.org/docs/api-reference-type-system/) The document I'm refering the most often to
-* [GraphQL Specification](http://facebook.github.io/graphql/) Draft specification of the GraphQL query language; useful to understand inner workings of GraphQL.
+* [GraphQL Specification](http://facebook.github.io/graphql/) Draft specification of the GraphQL query language; useful to understand inner workings of GraphQL
+* [Relay Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm) Specification of the `Connection` (`Edges`, `PageInfo`) and `Edge` (`Node`, `Cursor`) types; useful to kwow the pattern and the forward and backward pagination arguments, which you might need even when not using Relay.

 ## Useful articles

 * [Part 7: Deep Dive into GraphQL Type System](https://github.com/mugli/learning-graphql/blob/master/7.%20Deep%20Dive%20into%20GraphQL%20Type%20System.md#graphqlinterfacetype) _describes interfaces, union and input types with a slight more context than the [GraphQL API reference](http://graphql.org/docs/api-reference-type-system/) does_
+* [GraphQL Mutations](https://medium.com/@HurricaneJames/graphql-mutations-fb3ad5ae73c4#.qm2wjddzr) James Burnett, 09.09.2015 _concise wrap-up of the mutation types, around a simple example, that comes along a source repo_ [HurricaneJames/article-graph](https://github.com/HurricaneJames/article-graph) _on GitHub_
 * see also the [Medium › GraphQL Hub](https://medium.com/the-graphqlhub) mentioned above